Shamus Roller HJN

 Senior Fellow

-Larry joined NHLP in October 2022 as a Senior Fellow.
+Larry McDonough is a Senior Fellow at the National Housing Law Project.
 He has been a legal services and pro bono civil litigation attorney since 1983, working for Mid-Minnesota Legal Aid as a staff and managing housing attorney, private firm Pro Bono Litigation Counsel, and housing litigator with other nonprofits.
 He has represented over 10,000 clients, with 250 trials, 1,000 motion hearings, and scores of appeals under his belt, along with drafting housing legislation, creating housing clinics, and law school teaching.
 He maintains the popular website Housing Law in Minnesota.
 His focus at NHLP is updating the HUD Housing Programs: Tenants’ Rights (also known as the Green Book) and other publications.
 When not helping tenants and their advocates, he plays jazz in the United States and France.

 Noëlle Porter